The Two-Way

 -- "There were 1.0 million discouraged workers in February, about the same as a year earlier. ...
 Discouraged workers are persons not currently looking for work because they believe no jobs are available for them."

--- There were "job gains in professional and business services, health care and social assistance, leisure and hospitality, manufacturing, and mining. ...
+-- There were " job gainsin professional and business services, health care and social assistance, leisure and hospitality, manufacturing, and mining. ...
 Professional and business services added 82,000 jobs in February. ...
 Manufacturing employment rose by 31,000 in February."

 -- "The average workweek for all employees on private nonfarm payrolls was unchanged at 34.5 hours in February."

-Copyright 2012 National Public Radio.
-To see more, visit http://www.npr.org/.
+Copyright 2020 NPR.
+To see more, visit https://www.npr.org.